juanfonsecasolis-automation/javascript-playwright-Bondar-course/README.md

 ## Conclusions

 ### Playwright
 The syntax is a bit different than Selenium, specially if convined with JS/TS (where parameters are sent as dictionaries).
-Overall, this framework makes automation easier by creating an extra layer of abstraction to interact with web components, here are some examples:
+Overall, this framework is fast, and makes automation easier by creating an extra layer of abstraction to interact with web components, here are some examples:
 * you have a method to check/uncheck checkboxes and you don't need to know in advance the previous status of the component,
 * you have methods to apply assertions directly to locators instead of web component properties,
 * you can find elements by a generic role using the GetByRole method (e.g. button, label) instead of using XPath,